shen-shanshan/shen-shanshan.github.io/content/about/index.md

 ## Open Source Contribution

 I am a contributor to many open source projects on GitHub, which are shown below.
+You can find the PRs I have contributed [<u>here</u>](https://github.com/pulls?q=is%3Apr+author%3Ashen-shanshan+is%3Amerged+is%3Apublic).

 {{< github repo="vllm-project/vllm-ascend" >}}